INTRODUCTION

 Improving omega-3 intake can be simple with a few lifestyle adjustments:

-- Add flaxseeds or chia seeds to meals like smoothies or salads.
+- Add Plant-Based Sources: Sprinkle flaxseeds or chia seeds into smoothies, salads, or other meals.

-- Take high-quality fish oil or algae-based omega-3 supplements if dietary intake is insufficient.
+- Use Quality Supplements: Choose fish oil or algae-based omega-3 supplements if food sources are insufficient.

 Making these small changes ensures a consistent supply of omega-3s to support liver function and metabolic health.